-When you take a photo with your cell phone or digital camera, your image is almost always saved with an extra bit of useful technical information such as the model of camera, the focal length, the f-stop used to create your photo etc. In addition, the shoot date (the day the photo was actually taken) and time of day the photo was taken is also preserved in this (EXIF) metadata.
+When you take a photo with your cell phone or digital camera, your image is almost always saved with some useful technical information such as the camera model, the focal length, and the f-stop used to create your photo, etc. In addition, the shoot date (the day the photo was actually taken) and time of day the photo was taken are also preserved in this (EXIF) metadata.

-There’s no better way of realizing how amazing this feature is than when you start scanning your non-digital photos and find out not only will you often not know the exact month and year (let alone day) these photos were taken back then, but it’s completely your responsibility to make sure this shoot date is somehow attached to your new scan!
+There's no better way of realizing how impressive this feature is than when you start scanning your non-digital photos and find out not only will you often not know the exact month and year (let alone day) these photos were taken back then, but it's ultimately your responsibility to make sure this shoot date is somehow attached to your new scan!

 Your scanning software will add a date – yes.
-But this date is the date you scanned it, or the date you last modified it (re-saved it).
+But this date is when you scanned it or you last modified it (re-saved it).

 Create a Date Field in the Format of – YEAR – MONTH – DAY

 It’s important when you create this date field to put the year first and not at the end.
-If you aren’t used to writing a date in this order, it’s going to feel a little strange at first.
-This is probably because it’s not how you say dates out loud.
-For example we are used to saying “January first, two thousand nine” – not “two thousand nine, January first.”
+If you aren’t used to writing a date in this order, it will initially feel a little strange.
+This is probably because it's not how you say dates out loud.
+For example, we are used to saying “January first, two thousand nine” – not “two thousand nine, January first.”